 Museum Boijmans Van Beuningen is due for a major renovation.
-Thankfully, Rotterdam’s politicians and press have been aware of this for some time.
+On 20 December 2018 Rotterdam City Council decided on an ambitious renovation of Museum Boijmans Van Beuningen.
 The museums aspires to raise its international profile further, building on Rotterdam’s modern tradition and mentality.

 The imposing museum building in the heart of Rotterdam is now 83 years old.
 And in all those years, it has never had a substantial makeover.
 The extensions in 1972 and 2003 were intended to modernise the museum and provide additional space.
 But it is now high time that this prestigious building be transformed into a museum of the 21st century.

-The renovation will begin in January 2019, reinstating architect Van der Steur’s original vision: an urban pearl filled with light for more visitors and more art.
+The renovation will begin in the summer of 2019, reinstating architect Van der Steur’s original vision: an urban pearl filled with light for more visitors and more art.
 The museum’s principal remit is the preservation, management and expansion of its world-renowned collections.
 In addition, our international programme of temporary exhibitions is designed to inform, inspire and occasionally confront.
 With its collection, the arrival of the innovative Boijmans Van Beuningen Depot and its groundbreaking exhibitions programme, the museum has everything it needs to continue to play an important role on the international art scene.